tdavis6/dailySummaryEmail/README.md

 - LOGGING_LEVEL: Level for logging (defaults to INFO).
 Options: INFO, CRITICAL, DEBUG, WARNING.

 NOTE: You MUST provide either a coordinate pair or an address.

+## Weather API Key Setup
+- Register for an account at [WeatherAPI.com](https://www.weatherapi.com/), using the free plan.
+- Paste API key into the WEATHER_API_KEY environment variable.
+Do not use quotes.

 ## Attribution